Image Image

 Questioning Field Sobriety Tests

-Field sobriety tests are not always accurate.
+Field sobriety tests can be unreliable.
 Things like health problems, anxiety, road surface, and weather can make these tests inaccurate.
-A DUI defense attorney may challenge whether these tests reliably show that you were impaired.
+Your attorney may argue that these tests do not accurately reflect impairment.

 Challenging Chemical Test Results